-- 12 semester credits in the humanities from at least two of the following disciplines: art, communications, English, history, humanities, languages, music, philosophy, religion, speech and theater
+- 12-semester credits in the humanities from at least two of the following disciplines: art, communications, English, history, humanities, languages, music, philosophy, religion, speech or theater

-- 12 semester credits in the social sciences from at least two of the following disciplines: anthropology, business, cultural studies, economics, geography, history, political science, psychology and sociology
+- 12-semester credits in the social sciences from at least two of the following disciplines: anthropology, business, cultural studies, economics, geography, history, political science, psychology or sociology

 There is no separate application process for applicants applying through the bachelor’s degree completion option.
 If you have any questions, please contact us at firstname.lastname@example.org.